The Frog Princess (novel): Plot summary

-The animals confirm that Mudine has disappeared, so Emma suggests they go to Grassina for help.
-L'il the bat and Fang the snake accompany them as protection during the journey, though Fang leaves after reuniting with his lover Clarise.
-At the castle Grassina confirms their true identity and explains why they're both stuck as frogs: while Emma kissed Eadric, she had been wearing the curse-reversal bracelet Grassina had given her in case an evil witch had attacked Emma.
-And to transform back Emma and Eadric will have to kiss again while wearing the bracelet.
-Emma recalls that it was stolen by an otter, so the three head to the swamp to retrieve it.
+Emma is able to use one of Mudine's spell books to free all the animals.
+She decides to return home to ask Grassina how to change back into humans.
+L'il and a snake named Fang accompany them as protection during their journey through the forest.
+At the castle, Grassina reveals that when Emma kissed Eadric, she had been wearing a charm-reversing bracelet that Grassina had given her to prevent witches from casting spells on Emma.
+To transform back, Emma and Eadric will have to kiss again while wearing the bracelet.
+Emma remembers that it was stolen by an otter when she turned into a frog, so the three head to the swamp to retrieve it.

-Grassina is unable to progress further into the swamp due to a hereditary curse placed on Green Witches involving flowers (which until now she had passed off as an allergy) and Eadric is chased again by the pursuing dog, so Emma has to confront the otter alone.
-She passes herself off as a powerful fairy and performs some magic to convince the otter to turn over the bracelet, and narrowly manages to kiss Eadric before the dog catches up to them both.

-The two transform back into humans, and the dog transforms as well.
-It turns out to be Eadric's horse that he had been riding on when he met Mudine, who had also cursed his steed.
-Returning to Grassina, she finds her aunt with the otter, who is actually Grassina's old beau Haywood, cursed by Grassina's witch mother.
-The two couples make plans to convince their respective parents that they've found their own true loves.
+Emma disguises herself off as "the swamp fairy" to convince the otter to turn over the bracelet.
+She puts it on and kisses Eadric as a dog that has been pursuing them throughout their journey approaches.
+The two turn back into humans and the dog transforms as well, reavealed to be Eadric's horse, Bright Country, who had also been cursed by Mudine.
+They find Grassina with the otter, whom she recognizes as her old beau named Haywood who had been cursed by Emma's disapproving grandmother many years ago.
+The two couples make plans to convince their respective parents that they have found their true loves.